SomeOddCodeGuy/WilmerAI/README.md

   different models for every character (but re-using models between groups; so, for example, I have a Llama 3.1 70b model character in each group).

+* **openwebui-norouting-single-model**: This user is essentially the convo-roleplay-single-model, but the prompts are more tailored for openwebui, which has no concept of a persona.

+* **openwebui-norouting-dual-model**: This user is essentially the convo-roleplay-dual-model, but the prompts are more tailored for openwebui, which has no concept of a persona.

+* **openwebui-routing-multi-model**: This user is essentially the assistant-multi-model, but the prompts are more tailored for openwebui, which has no concept of a persona.

+* **openwebui-routing-single-model**: This user is essentially the assistant-single-model, but the prompts are more tailored for openwebui, which has no concept of a persona.

 Once you have selected the user that you want to use, there are a couple of steps to perform:

 1) Update the endpoints for your user under Public/Configs/Endpoints.
 The example characters are sorted into folders